jarviscanada/jarvis_data_eng_AdhamElatris/linux_sql/sql/README.md

     cd.members
     WHERE
     joindate > '2012-09-01';
+### Documentation:
+This SQL query retrieves the memid, surname, firstname and joindate columns from the cd.members table.
+It filters the records to include only those where the joindate is later than September 1, 2012.

-### -- Question 11:   Combining results from multiple queries
+## -- Question 11:   Combining results from multiple queries
     SELECT
     surname
     FROM